 — Erick Erickson (@EWErickson) February 1, 2026

 Electoral politics trends are hard to boil down to an exact science.
 Midterm elections have, in recent times, been viewed as a referendum on the party in power and the party occupying the White House.
-Perhaps that party, whichever it may be at a certain time, begins to defend too much against anything going wrong and does not implement a forward-moving strategy.
+Perhaps that party, at a certain time, begins to defend too much against anything that goes wrong and does not implement a forward-moving strategy.
 Perhaps candidates who are not the best are weighed down by a president losing popularity.
 Perhaps voters want changes a lot of the time.
 Perhaps the people want to send a message to the president, generally speaking.
-There may be a number of reasons for it.
+There may be several reasons for it.

 This anecdote, helpfully shared by Erickson, is a great example of why it is hard to run in power and why it is a lot simpler to slam away as opposition.